-The MicroKernel Engine stores information in files, which can be up to terabytes in size for the 13.0 version file format, (256 GB for the 9.5 version, 128 GB for earlier 9.x versions, and 64 GB for other earlier versions).
+The MicroKernel Engine stores information in files, which can be up to terabytes in size for the 13.0 and 16.0 file versions, (256 GB for the 9.5 version, 128 GB for earlier 9.x versions, and 64 GB for other earlier versions).
 Inside each data file are records, which contain bytes of data.
-A file can contain billions of records.
+A file can contain quintillions of records.